microsoft/TemplateStudio/docs/templates.md

 This template is defining two export parameters **baseclass** and **setter**.
 Those parameters will be provided to other templates where they will be used as the values for symbol replacements.

+### Filtering supported templates

+It's possible to filter the displayed templates based on installed Visual Studio workloads.
+This is done by adding the tag `wts.requiredVsWorkload` and specifying the ID of the required workload.
+This tag is optional.
+If specified, the template will only be displayed if the required workload is installed.
+This tag cannot be used with frameworks or project types.

 ## Composable Templates

 As we already have mentioned, templates can be composed to maximize the code reusability.
 Consider, for example,the Blank page template, the page's source code will remain the same no matter the project type it is used in.
 Moreover, there will be very few changes in the page source code depending on which framework we rely on.
 The idea behind having composable templates is to reuse as much as possible the existing code for a certain page or feature no matter the project type or framework used.